Francis Martin O'Donnell: Public life

-He contributed towards the first White Paper on Irish Foreign Policy "Challenges and Opportunities Abroad", published in 1996, and is listed on page 342.
-He is a life member of the Institute for International and European Affairs and has participated in its work.

-He is a frequent contributor to international conferences.
+For over a decade, O'Donnell has been a contributor, participant or moderator of discussions at the Global Baku Forum, comprising primarily 80-100 current and former presidents and prime ministers, hosted annually by the Nizami Ganjavi International Centre, and periodically presenting/participating in the work of the InterAction Council of Former Heads of State and Government.
 In 2014, he also actively advocated for Ukrainian sovereignty and territorial integrity following Russia's annexation of Crimea, and addressed the Irish Oireachtas parliamentary Joint Committee on Foreign Affairs and Trade on 9 April 2014 on "The Current Situation in Ukraine", in Leinster House, Dublin.
 He called for a robust and coordinated international response on Irish radio programmes: TodayFM, in English; Raidió na Gaeltachta, the national radio station in the Irish language, and on RTÉ 1, as well as on Serbian TV, RTS.
-His letter on the crisis was published by the Financial Times on 17–18 April 2014,to coincide with the "Quad" talks (EU, US, Russia, & Ukraine) in Geneva.
+His letter on the crisis was published by the Financial Times on 17–18 April 2014, to coincide with the "Quad" talks (EU, US, Russia, & Ukraine) in Geneva.